Key Takeaways

 The absence of agreed terms means every question is a fight.
 What's the business worth?
 Who gets to stay and who has to go?
 What about accounts the departing partner brought in?
 What about equipment they paid for personally?
 What about the name?

 Courts can resolve these questions, but court resolution is slow, expensive, and often leaves everyone dissatisfied.
 The partner who "wins" a litigated dissolution frequently finds that victory cost more than it was worth.
+Legal fees in contested partnership dissolutions routinely reach six figures, and the distraction of ongoing litigation can destroy the business value that both partners are fighting over.

 The Fiduciary Question